silviot/edx-platform-wiki/How-to-Rebase-a-Pull-Request.md

 <img alt="master" src="git-diagrams/master.png" style="float:right">

-To understand this, we need to understand a bit about how git works.
-A git repository is a tree structure, where the nodes of the tree are commits.
+To understand this, we need to understand a bit about how Git works.
+A Git repository is a tree structure, where the nodes of the tree are commits.
 Here's an example of a very simple repository: it has four commits on the master branch, and each commit has an ID (in this case, `a`, `b`, `c`, and `d`).
 You'll notice that `d` is currently the latest commit (or HEAD) of the `master` branch.

 <div style="clear:both"></div>
 <img alt="master and my-branch" src="git-diagrams/branch.png" style="float:right">